IntelPython/dpctl/docs/doc_sources/user_guides/basic_concepts.rst

 :func:`dpctl.lsplatform` function.
 Refer to :ref:`Enumerating available devices <beginners_guide_enumerating_devices>`
 for more information.

-It is possible to select devices from spefic backend, and hence belonging to the same platform, by :ref:`using <beginners_guide_oneapi_device_selector>` ``ONEAPI_DEVICE_SELECTOR`` environment variable, or by using a :ref:`filter selector string <filter_selector_string>`.
+It is possible to select devices from specific backend, and hence belonging to the same platform, by :ref:`using <beginners_guide_oneapi_device_selector>` ``ONEAPI_DEVICE_SELECTOR`` environment variable, or by using a :ref:`filter selector string <filter_selector_string>`.